Import and explore a map

 One way to get started with ArcGIS Pro is to import an existing ArcMap map document (.mxd).

-- Extract the contents of the ZIP file to a location of your choice and open the new MaliLanguageGroups folder.
+- Open the MaliLanguageGroups.zip file and extract the contents of the ZIP file to a location of your choice and open the new MaliLanguageGroups folder.

 The downloaded folder includes an ArcMap map document (.mxd), a geodatabase (.gdb), and shapefiles.
 The data for this map was provided by the National Geospatial-Intelligence Agency (NGA) and the Food and Agriculture Organization of the United Nations (FAO).